Checkmk/checkmk/doc/documentation/arch-comp-distributed.rst

   between central and remote site.
 In this way hundreds of locations, or more, can be connected.

-* *Reliabile*: If a network connection to a remote site fails the local monitoring nonetheless continues operating normally.
+* *Reliable*: If a network connection to a remote site fails the local monitoring nonetheless continues operating normally.
 There is no *hole* in the data recording and also no data *jam*.
 A local notification will still function.
 However, spooled notifications will be delayed until the connection